markdingo/cslb/README.md

 In addition to the passive collection of fail-over data based on `DialContext` results, cslb has an optional "active mode" where a per-target health-check URL is periodically polled to determine the health of a target.
 If a health-check URL fails, that target is removed from the target candidate list for a configured time period.
-The health-check URL is defined as a TXT RR in the DNS.
+The health-check URL is defined by a TXT RR in the DNS.
 The package documentation describes the naming convention and syntax.

 ### Status Web Page